NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 For this workshop we have generated the genome indices for you, so that we don't get held up waiting on the generation of the indices (it takes a while and requires a lot of memory).
 The index can be found in `/data/NICHD-core0/references/human/gencode-v28/genome/star/human_gencode-v28`

 The command to create an index can be found in the job submission script we have linked [here](../scripts/star_genome_index.run)

-> **NOTE:** By default the latest human genome build, GRCh38, contains information about alternative alleles for various locations on the genome.
-If using this version of the GRCh38 genome then it is advisable to use the HISAT2 aligner as it is able to utilize this information during the alignment.
-There is a version of GRCh38 available that does not have these alleles represented, which is the appropriate version to use with STAR.
-This is because STAR does not have the functionality to appropriately deal with the presence of alternate alleles as yet.

 The basic options to **generate genome indices** using STAR are as follows: